N1TZANKL/kippa-aduma/setup-guide.md

     > Refer to the [Configuration](#configuration) section below for more details about the `.env` file contents.

-3. From inside the extracted project folder, run the following command: `docker-compose up`.
+3. From inside the extracted project folder, run the following command: `./deployment/scripts/create-key-file.sh`.

+    > **NOTE:** If running from ubuntu, make sure you have execution permissions to the script before running it!
+If not, add with _`chmod`_.

+4. From that same terminal, run the following command: `docker-compose up`.

     This will build the docker images and start them afterwards, so it might take a while.

+    > **NOTE:** If running from ubuntu, follow the steps below instead:
+    >
+    > 1. Run the following command: `chmod o+x ./deployment/scripts/docker-initialize-mongo.sh`.
+    > 2. Now run: `sudo docker-compose up`.
+It will not work without the `sudo`!

-4. Browse to `http://localhost`.
+5. Browse to `http://localhost`.
 Kippa Aduma should be up!

 ## Local clone